YingqianWang/iPASSR/README.md

 * **Run `test.py` to perform a demo inference.
 Results (`.png` files) will be saved to `./results`.**
 * **Run `evaluation.m` to calculate PSNR and SSIM scores.**

+## Download the Results
+**We share the results (`.txt` files for quantitative results and `.png` files for qualitative results) achieved by our iPASSR on all the test sets for both 2xSR and 4xSR.
+Then, one can compare his/her algorithm to iPASSR without performing inference or evaluation.
+Results are available at [Baidu Drive](https://pan.baidu.com/s/12R9ZxB78QL4suy8ZuJ88Uw) (Key: NUDT)

 ## Quantitative Results
 <img src="https://raw.github.com/YingqianWang/iPASSR/master/Figs/Quantitative.png" width="1000"><br>
 <br>